Skip to main content

 CLI Reference

-The @peac/cli package provides command-line tools for verifying receipts, inspecting claims, decoding tokens, creating evidence bundles, and generating signing keys.
+The @peac/cli package provides command-line tools for issuing signed interaction records, capturing execution evidence, verifying receipts, creating evidence bundles, and generating signing keys.

 Install